There are tons of different and unique ways people make money.

 She managed that by buying, developing and subsequently selling virtual real estate.

 Granted, a big portion of her riches is in Second Life’s currency, Linden dollars.
 But real people are ready to trade real money for this virtual currency.
-It is reported that Graef makes every year from $150,000 up.
+It is reported that Graef makes +$150,000 a year!

 7. Selling Irish Dirt